MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-security-crossplat-capabilities.md

 ## Next steps

-- To understand how to authenticate and monitor your UNIX and Linux computers, review [Credentials You Must Have to Access UNIX and Linux Computers](plan-security-crossplat-credentials.md)
+- To understand how to authenticate and monitor your UNIX and Linux computers, review [Credentials You Must Have to Access UNIX and Linux Computers](plan-security-crossplat-credentials.md).

-- To understand how to elevate an unprivileged account for effective monitoring of UNIX and Linux computers, review [How to Configure sudo Elevation and SSH Keys](manage-security-create-crossplat-sudo-sshkeys.md)
+- To understand how to elevate an unprivileged account for effective monitoring of UNIX and Linux computers, review [How to Configure sudo Elevation and SSH Keys](manage-security-create-crossplat-sudo-sshkeys.md).

-- Review the [Configuring SSL Ciphers](manage-security-crossplat-config-sslcipher.md) if you need to reconfigure Operations Manager to use a different cipher.
+- If you need to reconfigure Operations Manager to use a different cipher, review the [Configuring SSL Ciphers](manage-security-crossplat-config-sslcipher.md).